KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 PIE: \*bʰerǵʰ- "enlighten(?)"
 COGN: ON _bragr_ "poetic talent", Skt. _brahmán_- "priest"
 SEE: [\*berxto- "bright, beautiful"](#berxto)
 ETYM: The PIE root must be reconstructed without the laryngeal, otherwise we would expect \*CrHC > CrāC, PCelt. \*\*brāxtu-).
 Therefore, it is doubtful whether this is the same root as \*bʰerHg- "bright" (IEW 139, cf. Skt. _bhrā́jate_ "shines", Go. _bairhts_ "bright", etc.); we may want to compare PCelt. \*brixtu- with \*berxto- "bright, beautiful", which also has to be from a root without a laryngeal.
+The same root may be found in MIr. _brigaid_ "shows, declares", MW _bryth-ron_ "magic wand" and Gaul. _brixtom_ "magical formula" (Larzac).
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="brokko">\*brokko- "badger" (n)</a>
 GOID: MIr. _brocc_ [o m], Ogam _BROCI_